lewiswolf/score-template/readme.md

 # LaTeX Configuration

-Create your score and parts in sibelius, as you typically would (ideally using `template.sib`, but that's up to you).
-Then for each exported score or part, create a copy of `index.tex`, and configure as follows.
+Create your score and parts in sibelius, as you typically would (ideally using `score.sib`, but that's up to you).
+Then for each exported score or part, create a copy of `score.tex`, and configure as follows.

 ```latex
 % paper options: [a4paper, a3paper]